zyedidia/generic/multimap/README.md

 import "github.com/zyedidia/generic/multimap"
 ```

-Package multimap provides an associative container that permits multiple entries with the same key\.
+Package multimap provides an associative container that permits multiple entries with the same key.

-There are four implementations of the MultiMap data structure\, identified by separate New\* functions\.
-They differ in the following ways: \- whether key type and value type must be comparable\. \- whether duplicate entries \(same key and same value\) are permitted\. \- whether keys and values are sorted or unsorted in Get\, Each\, and EachAssociation methods\.
+There are four implementations of the MultiMap data structure, identified by separate New\* functions.
+They differ in the following ways: \- whether key type and value type must be comparable. \- whether duplicate entries \(same key and same value\) are permitted. \- whether keys and values are sorted or unsorted in Get, Each, and EachAssociation methods.

 ## Index